 Experience the Magic and Immerse yourself in the rich tapestry of Misamis Oriental’s culture.
 Marvel at its breathtaking beauty, and discover the hidden paradises, enchanting tourist spots, iconic landmarks, and vibrant festivals.
 Let the warm hospitality of the locals embrace you as you embark on this unforgettable journey through MisOr.
 Misamis Oriental (MisOr) is a province in Northern Mindanao, Philippines.
 Its capital and provincial center is the city of Cagayan de Oro, which is governed independently from the province, It consists of 2 Districts (1st and 2nd district), 23 Municipalities, 424 Barangays, 2 Component cities, and 1 Independent city.
 El Salvador City | Gingoog City.
 Alubijid, Balingasag, Balingoan, Binuangan, Claveria, Gitagum, Initao, Jasaan, Kinoguitan, Lagonglong, Laguindingan, Libertad, Lugait, Magsaysay, Manticao, Medina, Naawan, Opol, Salay, Sugbongcogon, Tagoloan, Talisayan, Villanueva

-Experience the enchanting charm of the barangays, municipalities, cities, and provinces of Northern Mindanao, Mindanao, Philippines.
-Immerse yourself in the rich tapestry of tourist spots, landmarks, festivals, and local culture.
-Embrace the natural beauty and paradise that await, while being warmly welcomed and graciously accommodated by the hospitable and friendly people of this remarkable region.
 The Department of Tourism Region 10, also known as DOT-10, is the government agency responsible for the development and promotion of tourism in the Northern Mindanao region of the Philippines.
 Its primary goal is to enhance the region’s tourism industry by preserving its natural and cultural heritage, promoting sustainable tourism practices, and attracting both domestic and international tourists.
 Northern Mindanao is known for its diverse attractions, including stunning waterfalls, scenic landscapes, historical sites, and vibrant festivals.
 DOT-10 plays a crucial role in showcasing these attractions to a global audience, collaborating with local stakeholders to ensure the preservation and responsible enjoyment of the region’s natural wonders.
 Through its various initiatives and programs, DOT-10 aims to position Northern Mindanao as a premier travel destination, offering memorable experiences for visitors while contributing to the region’s economic growth and the well-being of its communities.
-Northern Mindanao!, an administrative region in the Philippines, occupies the north-central part of Mindanao island.

 Guide to Mambajao

-Mambajao is a 3rd class municipality and capital Camiguin province, in Northern Mindanao, Philippines.
-It consists of 15 barangay with the following names: Tupsan, Benhaan, Magting, Anito, Balbagon, Pandan, Soro-Soro, Poblacion, Baylao, Tagdo, Kuguita, Bug-ong, Agoho, Yumbing, Naasag, and Barangay Volcan.
+Mambajao is a 3rd-class municipality and the capital of Camiguin, Northern Mindanao, Philippines.
+It consists of 15 barangays with the following names: Tupsan, Benhaan, Magting, Anito, Balbagon, Pandan, Soro-Soro, Poblacion, Baylao, Tagdo, Kuguita, Bug-ong, Agoho, Yumbing, Naasag, and Volcan.

 Guide to Catarman